 We are pleased to have an outstanding group of residents and faculty.
 Because of the diverse interests of our faculty and the many areas of strength within the department, we are interested in and attract residents with a wide variety of backgrounds and interests within psychiatry.
-The program and the department particularly emphasize care of the underserved and disadvantaged; consultation to primary care and other health providers; psychiatric subspecialties such as addictions, child and adolescent, and geriatric psychiatry; and opportunities for residents to develop careers in research, teaching, and clinical care throughout our region.
-For those interested in practice in smaller communities or rural settings, we have specific regional tracks, which have received recognition from the ACGME as a notable practice in residency training.
+The program and the department particularly emphasize care of the underserved and disadvantaged; consultation to primary care and other health providers; psychiatric subspecialties such as addictions, child and adolescent, geriatric psychiatry and psychosomatic medicine; and opportunities for residents to develop careers in research, teaching, and clinical care throughout our region.
+For those interested in practice in smaller communities or rural settings, we have an Idaho regional track, which has received recognition from the ACGME as a notable practice in residency training.

 We strive to provide a supportive and stimulating learning environment, in which residents can tailor their experience to explore their individual interests.
 The Department is relaxed and friendly, while also being committed to excellence in patient care, teaching, and research.
 Residents are actively involved in residency governance and we take their input very seriously in constantly improving the program.
 Our program is fully accredited by the ACGME as both a four-year program, and for three years of training for those residents entering at the PGY-2 level after completing an internship elsewhere.